-You just fed your baby… she’s supposed to be happy, right?
-But instead she’s squirming, crying, and red in the face— what gives?
-Chances are she’s gassy!
+You just fed your baby… they're supposed to be happy, right?
+But instead there is squirming, crying, and a red face—what gives?
+Chances are your baby is gassy!
 When babies feed, via breast or bottle, they sometimes swallow a little too much air.
 Burping can be a serious relief for both of you.
 Here are some classic burping styles and tips to help you soothe baby’s feeding time blues.

 Before burping always remember: